pateldhairya0328/Complex-Plotter/README.md

 * 5π/3: Purple

 While this is a useful tool, it can be quite hard to accurately distinguish hues, especially since humans don't interpret each hue equally.
-To help better analyze the phase, the `equiAngleLines` variable can be set to `true`.
+To help better analyze the phase, equal angle lines can be enabled.
 This will create white streaks in the image that connect equal phase points of f(z), as can be seen below, with streaks for each phase which is an integer multiple of π/6, giving precise information about the phase of points in the plot.

 <a href="https://imgur.com/RvtG1YR"><img src="https://i.imgur.com/RvtG1YR.jpg" title="source: imgur.com" /></a>